happybeing/vdash/README.md

 ### Vault Setup
 When there is a live test network you will be able to use `vdash` with that, but pre-beta those test networks are only available intermittently.
 The following therefore shows how to run a local test network and use `vdash` with this.

 **IMPORTANT:** You must ensure the vault logfile includes the telemetry information used by vdash.
-What's needed is expected to change as things progress, so for now I recommend using a logging level of 'debug' or 'trace'.
-If they affect performance you could try 'info', but some metrics will no longer be accurate.
+What's needed is expected to change as things progress, so for now I recommend using a logging level of 'info' as the logfile is very large and takes a long time to read if you use 'debug' or 'trace'.
 See next.

 You can control vault logging level by setting the environment variable `RUST_LOG` to one of 'warn', 'info', 'debug', or 'trace'.
 Or you can specify the log level on the the command line when starting the vault with `safe vault join`, using one of the options: -v (warn), -vv (info), -vvv (debug), or -vvvv (trace).